RosettaCommons/tools/coding_util/iwyu/README.md

 This is slightly different than the IWYU approach, in that it won't necessarily add transitive headers.
 As such, you may need to run `apply_iwyu.py` multiple times in order to correct fully for header removals.

+*Suggested Run Command*

+    cd Rosetta/main/source/
+    ../tools/coding_util/iwyu/apply_iwyu.py -j12 src/ test/

+*Repeated application*

+Since removing a header can have a downstream effect on the compile-ability of other files, it's recommended to keep running the `apply_iwyu.py` command until it reports that no changes to files have been made.
+(Running `apply_iwyu.py` can fix the compilation of files if the reason for the compilation is a missing header which is listed in the corresponding .riwyuf file.
+While `run_iwyu.py` can't generate a riwyuf file from a non-compiling file, if you have have the version from when it was compiling, it may be able to fix things.)

+Note that some issues may not be fixable with repeated applications of `apply_iwyu.py`.
+You will likely need to try compiling and fix (hopefully a scant few) things up manually.

+*Reported issues*

+Unlike the `run_iwyu.py` script, issues with `apply_iwyu.py` don't necessarily need to be fixed prior to accepting the result.
+The script should leave the source files in a compilable state.

+If you do want to address the issues, I recommend doing it in a separate step.

+*Common Issues*